dlannan/swampy/README.md

 # SWAMPY

+**WARNING** : SWAMPY is now split into two repos.
+One for docker: https://github.com/dlannan/swampy-docker and this repo which is used for submodules and Heroku.

 SWAMPY is a simple multi-player game server.

 It was intiially designed for a card game that Im trying to finish off.
 It was needed because